mgabilo/findmax-mpi/README.md

 processor has found its local maximum.
 Each processor is assigned a number from 0 to *p-1*, called the rank, denoted *r*.
-A processor of rank *r* that is in an even-numbered position on the current level *l* expects to receive the maximum from processor with rank *r + 2^l*.
-A processor of rank *r* that is in an odd-numbered position on the current level *l* expects to send its maximum to the processor with rank *r - 2^l*.
-Processors in even-numbered positions on that level become parents on the next level.
-Processors in odd-numbered positions on that level send their local maximum to their parent and become idle after that.
+A processor of rank *r* that is in an even-numbered position on the current level *l* expects to receive the local maximum of processor with rank *r + 2^l* (conversely, a processor of rank *r* that is in an odd-numbered position on the current level *l* expects to send its local maximum to the processor with rank *r - 2^l*).

+The processor in the even-numbered position with rank *r* now has its own local maximum (say *MAX1*) as well as the local maximum of processor with rank *r + 2^l* (say *MAX2*).
+This same processor, which is on level *l*, will then become a parent on level *l+1* and will update its maximum to be the maximum of *MAX1* and *MAX2*.
+This goes for all processors on even-numbered positions on level *l*.
+The processors in the odd-numbered positions will become idle from then on (starting at level *l+1*).
 See the image below for an illustration of this idea with *p = 16*.

+Note that for the even- and odd-numbered positions, the positions start at 0 and are distinct from the rank.
+For example, on level 1, the node with rank 0 is in an even-numbered position (0), while the node with rank 2 is in an odd-numbered position (1).

 ![alt text](https://github.com/mgabilo/findmax-mpi/blob/master/tree.png "findmax-mpi execution for 16 processors")

 There are *O(log p)* levels since the above forms a complete binary tree.
 Each level takes place in parallel, but the processors must synchronize at each level.

+## Algorithm walk-through

+In the image above, the program begins at level 0 with 16 parallel processors, labeled rank 0 through rank 15.
+Each processor has generated its local maximum, e.g., the maximum of rank (processor) 2 is 232.

+In level 0, the processors in even-numbered positions receive the local maximum of the processor directly to its right (rank *r + 2^l* where *r* is the rank of the processor in the even-numbered position).
+For example, the even-numbered position processor with rank 0 (with local maximum 32) receives the local maximum of processor with rank 1 (43), which lies directly to its right on that level.
+Processor with rank 1 will become idle.
+This same even-numbered position processor (rank 0) then becomes a parent at level 1 and updates its maximum to be 43 (max of 32 and 43).
+The same process happens in parallel between ranks 2 and 3; ranks 3 and 4; and so on.

+The above process begins again at level 1.
+For example, in level 1, the processor with rank 4 is in an even-numbered position (position 2, since positions start from 0) -- local maximum 2.
+That means it will receive the local maximum of the odd-numbered position processor directly to its right, processor with rank 6 -- local maximum 91.
+The even-numbered position processor with rank 4 will store the new maximum the two local maximums in the level 2 (91).
+Processor with rank 6 will become idle.

+This process continues until the global maximum is propagated upwards to level 4 (232).

 ## Running the program